-Designing a training and development program for individual trainees involves a sequence of steps that can be grouped into Four phases:
+Designing a training and development program for individual trainees involves a sequence of steps that can be grouped into four phases:

-The Background Assessment is the first step in the establishment of training and development Program.
+The Background Assessment is the first step in the establishment of a training and development Program.
 It is used as the foundation for determining Training objectives, the selection and design of training programs, the implementation of the programs and the evaluation of the training provided.
-These processes form a continuous cycle which always begins with a needs assessment.
+These processes form a continuous cycle that always begins with a needs assessment.

 Once the background assessment is completed and training objectives are clearly identified, the Design Phase of the training program and development process is initiated: